im-sticky/im-sticky.github.io/src/blog-posts/outer-wilds-experiences.md

 This sort of parallel time based puzzle solving is extremely cool and not something I have experienced before in a video game.
 One thing that I really want to praise is just how variable the gameplay experience seems like it can be.
 There really isn't a first location to go to.
 Based on where you decide to explore first and how you explore will make how the game unfolds to each person a completely unique experience.
 I believe that is something truly special, and allows for friends to share and be excited about each others individual stories about the game.

 I do want to be transparent in that there were a couple times where I had to look up a hint of what I needed to do.
-It wasn't that I was stuck, I had connected the dots from the information given each time and I understood what the end result of the puzzle was going to be.
-However, it wasn't exactly obvious what the game was expecting me to do on a mechanical level exactly.
-I don't think this is a fault of the game per se.
-It made sense after I figured it out, it just wasn't exactly intuitive to try.
+It wasn't that I was stuck on trying to solve the puzzles.
+I had figured out what the result of each puzzle was supposed to be, but it wasn't exactly obvious what the game wanted me to do in the game to solve them.

-- explain what they were
-  - going inside the jellyfish
-  - interlopers crack (I swear I did this before looking it up)
+One of them was getting into the core of Giant's Deep.
+I had all the information that the jellyfish were insulated and that I could use them somehow to get inside.
+My issue was that I had try touching them with my ship, which damaged it, and I had try shooting my scout at them which just bounces off of them.
+This made me believe that if I were to touch them in only my suit they also would've been dangerous.
+I probably could have just tried myself to see, but up to that point the scout was quite trustworthy.
+I feel like they probably could have made the scout not just get deflected off of them.

+The other puzzle that I had to look up was getting inside of the Interloper.
+I went to the Interloper pretty early on in the game and found the icy Nomai ship.
+Eventually I found the gravity cannon to recall it, and learned about the crack on the surface.
+Some time in the future I go back, find the crack, skate around on the ice, and never get inside.
+To get inside you have to be by the crack when it gets close to the sun so the ice melts.
+It makes sense, hot sun melts ice and reveals entrance that you have read about.
+My issue was that when I went back to the Interloper after those previous times, I thought that I had already tried that.
+I even remembered specifically being on the Interloper and having it go around the sun and not having anything happen.
+I must have combined 2 separate memories or something because when I got annoyed and eventually looked it up, I got confused swearing I had already tried that.
+Regardless, that was the solution.

 ### The depth of exploration